 Through close collaboration between our hospital and the hospitals above, Radiology and Genetics services emerged as two areas where our expert teams could have the greatest impact on the health of critically ill children within Puerto Rico.

-To provide patient care, physicians used telemedicine technology to diagnose medical conditions, speak with patients and families when needed, and participat in collaborative case discussions with local clinicians.
-Our doctors also use the same infrastructure to collaborate on case discussions, training sessions and broadcast lectures.
+To provide patient care, physicians used telemedicine technology to diagnose medical conditions, speak with patients and families when needed, and participate in collaborative case discussions with local clinicians.
+Our doctors also used the same infrastructure to collaborate on case discussions, training sessions and broadcast lectures.

 Puerto Rican children who are insured through Reforma (equivalent to Medicaid), have only a single pediatric geneticist on the island to whom they may be referred.
 Wait times for new appointments with the geneticist can be up to 1.5 years.
 In some cases, children who live in remote parts of the island simply go without specialist consultation.